Kiln: The Intelligence Layer Between Ideas and Physical Objects

 OpenSCAD

-OP = OctoPrint, MR = Moonraker, BL = Bambu Lab, PL = Prusa Link, EG = Elegoo
+OP = OctoPrint, MR = Moonraker, CR = Creality, BL = Bambu Lab, PL = Prusa Link, EG = Elegoo

 The system is organized into five functional layers.
 Design Intelligence informs what to build and how.
 Generation backends convert descriptions into geometry.
 The Printability Engine validates geometry before slicing.
 Printer adapters handle hardware communication.
 Fulfillment providers handle outsourced manufacturing.
 All layers are accessible through the same MCP tools and CLI commands.